Sailen Manna

 Sailendra Nath Manna (শৈলেন মান্না; 1 September 1924 – 27 February 2012), known popularly as Sailen Manna, was an Indian football player who represented the India national team between 1948 and 1956.
 Predominantly played as a left-back, Manna is considered as one of the best defenders the country has ever produced.
 He has represented and captained India in different international competitions, including the Olympics and Asian Games.
+In 1971 Manna was awarded with Padma Shri by Government of India.

-He also has represented Mohun Bagan in club football, one of the oldest clubs in India, for a continuous period of 19 years.
+In club football Manna has represented Mohun Bagan, one of the oldest clubs in India, for a continuous period of 19 years.
+He was conferred with the inaugural Mohun Bagan Ratna award in 2001.
 Manna was the only Asian footballer to be named among the ten best Captains in the world by the English FA in 1953.

-Education
+Early life

+Sailendra Nath Manna was born in a Mahishya family in Byantra, Howrah at his maternal home.
+His mother's name was Gouri Devi, and father was Fanindra Nath Manna, who had ancestral house in Ramnathpur, Hooghly.
+Manna later shifted to Bidhannagar FD block.

 Manna graduated from the Surendranath College, an affiliated college of the University of Calcutta.
 He worked for the Geological Survey of India.

 Club career

 Manna started his playing career with Howrah Union, then a club in the second Division of the Kolkata Football League, in 1940.
 After turning out for the club for a couple of seasons, he joined Mohun Bagan in 1942 and continued playing for the club till his retirement in 1960.
 Between 1950 and 1955, he featured as the club's captain.
 During his 19-year association with the club as player, he reportedly earned only ₹19.
 Speaking to Sportstar in 2006, he reasoned that he "played out of love for the sport and was happy with the salary I got from my employer, the Geological Survey of India."

 As a defender, Manna was known for his anticipation, covering and a strong free kick.
 He also represented Bengal football team in Santosh Trophy and played alongside Sheoo Mewalal, winning the tournament in 1953–54 season defeating Mysore 3–1 in final.
 He was also part of Bengal's multiple Santosh Trophy wins under coaching of Balaidas Chatterjee.